2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 (3) Policy for determining audit fees

-The Company determines audit fees by its business scale, characteristics, the number of days spent for audits, etc. and upon obtaining consent of Audit & Supervisory Committee.
-The Company determines audit fees by its business scale, characteristics, the number of days spent for audits, etc. and upon obtaining consent of Audit & Supervisory Committee.
+The Company determines audit fees by its business scale, characteristics, the number of days spent for audits, etc. and upon obtaining consent of Audit Committee.

-(4) Reason for agreement of Audit & Supervisory Committee on audit fees, etc. for Independent Auditor
+(4) Reason for agreement of Audit Committee on audit fees, etc. for Independent Auditor

-The Audit & Supervisory Committee agreed on audit fees, etc. for Independent Auditor based on the review and judgment that audit fees were reasonable, considering the content of audit plan, status of execution of services, audit fees in the past, basis for calculation of estimated audit fees, etc.
+Audit Committee agreed on audit fees, etc. for Independent Auditor based on the review and judgment that audit fees were reasonable, considering the content of audit plan, status of execution of services, audit fees in the past, basis for calculation of estimated audit fees, etc.